 \subsection{Temporal Modeling}

-To exploit the sparse structure of event point clouds for temporal modeling, we introduce the ES-Seq module as a novel representation that organizes unstructured event points into structured short-term temporal sequences, as shown in Fig.~\ref{fig:esS}.
+To exploit the sparse structure of event point clouds, we perform temporal modeling (See Alg. \ref{alg:tm}) First, we introduce the ES-Seq module as a novel representation that organizes unstructured event points into structured short-term temporal sequences, as shown in Fig.~\ref{fig:esS}.
 First, the module maps each event point cloud into slices according to the normalized timestamp $t_{\text{avg}} \in [0,1]$:

-where $K$ is the number of temporal slices.
+where $K$ is the number of temporal slices and $\text{slice\_id}$ is the discrete slice index (time-bin ID) computed from $t_{\text{avg}}$.
 In this way, each point is assigned to a fixed slice.

 Within each slice, ES-Seq extracts point-level features from all points using max pooling to obtain a token representation: